ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

     Origin [RFC6454] section 7.

   Response status code:
-  : This specification does not cover the response status code
+  : The rate-limit headers may be returned in both
-    that may be used in throttled responses, nor ties the rate-limit headers to any HTTP status code.
-They may be returned in both Successful and non Successful responses.
+    Successful and non Successful responses.
     Moreover this specification does not cover whether non Successful responses count on quota usage.